yellowdog/python-examples/README.md

 ... would create Task Groups named `my_task_group_1_a1` and `my_task_group_2_b1`, each containing Tasks named `my_task_1-of-2`, `my_task_2-of-2`.

+## Dry-Running Work Requirement Submissions

+To examine the JSON that will actually be sent to the YellowDog API after all processing, use the `--dry-run` command line option when running `yd-submit`.
+This will print the JSON for the Work Requirement, followed by the JSON for the contents (Tasks) of each Task Group.
+Nothing will be submitted to the Platform.

+The dry-run is useful for inspecting the results of all the processing that's been performed.

+Note that the generated JSON form is exactly what will be submitted to the API, so will differ in some ways from the JSON form ingested by `yd-submit`.
+It's also in two parts -- (1) the Work Requirement and Task Groups and (2) the Tasks themselves -- because this is how the components are submitted to the YellowDog API.

 ## File Storage Locations and File Usage

 This section discusses how to upload files from local storage to the YellowDog Object Store, how those files are transferred to Worker Nodes for Task processing, how the results of Task processing are returned by Worker Nodes, and how files are transferred back from the YellowDog Object Store to local storage.